uset82/RS232_VHD_DE2115/PROJECT_REPORT.md

 ---

-## Assignment Compliance Summary

-The ELE111 specification states that minimum passes require 1a, 1f, 2, 3, 4a, 5a, 6a and 7a.
-These are all covered as follows:

-- **1a – Systembeskrivelse:** Section [System Description](#system-description) includes the block-level diagram and explanatory text.
-- **1f – Referanseliste:** Section [References](#references) lists all sources used.
-- **2 – Sendar (RS-232, 8 bit):** Implemented in `src/sender.vhd`, described in Section 4.1.
-- **3 – Mottakar (RS-232, 8 bit):** Implemented in `src/mottaker.vhd`, described in Section 4.1.
-- **4a – Fast baud-rate generator (sendar):** Sender uses the divider input from `baud_rate_selector.vhd`.
-- **5a – Fast baud-rate generator (mottakar):** Receiver shares the same divider input.
-- **6a – Hardkoda melding:** Data source option `SW[13:12]=00` transmits the fixed byte 0xA5.
-- **7a – LED-visning:** `data_display.vhd` drives LEDR[7:0] to show received data.

-Additional functionality (switch data source, digital clock packets, HEX displays, synchronization helpers) is included for future reuse in ELE113, but only the requirements above are mandatory for bestått.
-Sections 3 and 4 explain how to add evidence (screenshots, photos, tables) for the optional verification steps when they are executed.

----

 ## 1. System Description

 ### 1.1 Overview

 This project implements a complete RS-232 communication system for the DE2-115 FPGA board.
 The system enables bidirectional serial communication between two boards, with configurable baud rates and multiple data source options.

 ### 1.2 System Architecture